elijahkarvelis/OSPREY3/README.md

 ### Modified copy of the [OSPREY3 package](https://github.com/donaldlab/OSPREY3)
 I've slightly modified the original source code for my needs.
-These changes include:
-1. added forcefield parameters for a small molecule substrate (residue name AC6), NADPH (residue name NDQ), and Mg2+ ions
+These changes involved adding forcefield parameters for a small molecule substrate (residue name AC6), NADPH (residue name NDQ), and Mg2+ ions.
+I also added and made use of the set of discrete side chain rotamers from [Lippow *et al*](https://www.nature.com/articles/nbt1336).

 #### To use this package
 Clone this repo to a local directory.
 Install java 14 SDK (openjdk) if you haven't already.
 Then, use gradlew to compile the java and activate the Python sources: